The Importance of Customer Service

 Does your organisation understand the importance of customer service?
 You have probably heard the term that “the customer is always right”.
 While many people disagree with this statement, it is probably true.
 This largely depends on the way in which you look at the statement.

 The customer is always right in that they are the lifeblood of any organisation.
 Our role as those who provide customer service is to recognise that our customer has expectations and, in their mind, their expectations can and should be met.
 We need to understand what those expectations are and meet them as closely as possible.
-If we don't, the customer will feel as though the service they received is sub-standard and that then forms their opinion of our business.
+If we don’t, the customer will feel as though the service they received is sub-standard, which then forms their opinion of our business.

 This was well before the days of social media, reviews platforms and other digital communication.
 Today, if you do not meet a customer’s needs, the amount of people that can be influenced by one person’s opinion is endless.

 Net Promoter Score

 A common way that organisations measure the service that the customer has received is to use a metric called Net Promoter Score (NPS).
 To get the net promotor score and organisation will ask a single question to their customer – this is usually “on a scale of 1-10, where 1 is not likely and 10 is very likely, how likely are you to recommend our company to others”.